sarakonradi/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_parrot.rst

 The lesson is that you don’t connect two NEST devices to each other unless the documentation specifically tells you that you can.
-Always add a layer of neuron models, such as parrot neurons, in between.
+Always add a layer of neuron |models|, such as parrot neurons, in between.
 This is true for devices in general of course, but this connection pattern, where you want to record the MUSIC input from another simulation, is so common that it’s worth warning about this.